island-lang/island-lang.github.io/README.md

 		....
 ```

 Pattern methods can be used for arbitrary streams.
-Here it is used to recognize patterns in sequences of integers.
+Here it is used to recognize patterns in sequences of integers:
 ```isl
 // Recognizes three primes p1, p2, p3
 pattern ThreePrimes() in Stream<integer>